Max Fried: Atlanta Braves (2014–2017)

-On December 19, 2014, the Padres traded Fried, Jace Peterson, Dustin Peterson, and Mallex Smith to the Atlanta Braves in exchange for Justin Upton and Aaron Northcraft.
+On December 19, 2014, the Padres traded Fried, Jace Peterson, Dustin Peterson, and Mallex Smith to the Atlanta Braves for Justin Upton and Aaron Northcraft.
 Fried missed the entire 2015 season while recovering from Tommy John surgery.

-He returned to action on April 9, 2016, for the Rome Braves.
-Fried spent all of 2016 with Rome, pitching to an 8–7 record and 3.93 ERA in 21 games (20 starts), striking out 112 batters in 103.0 innings.
+Fried returned to action on April 9, 2016, for the Rome Braves.
+He spent all of 2016 with Rome, pitching to an 8–7 record and a 3.93 ERA in 21 games (20 starts), striking out 112 batters in 103 innings.
 Fried ended the season ranked by Baseball America as the 6th-best prospect in the South Atlantic League.
 His fastball, clocked at 93–94 mph, reached 96–97 mph in the second half of the season.
 The Braves added Fried to their 40-man roster after the season.

 Fried was invited to spring training for the first time at the start of the 2017 season.
-Fried began the season at the Class AA level with the Mississippi Braves.
-He was ranked as the Braves' No. 8 prospect overall by MLB.com in May, and the #89 prospect in minor league baseball in July.
+He began the season with the Double-A Mississippi Braves.
+He was ranked as the Braves' No. 8 prospect overall by MLB.com in May and 89th best prospect in July.
 Fried was named Southern League Pitcher of the Week for the week ending April 30.